North Carolina Association of Minority Public Safety Officials

 • My Account

-The North Carolina Black Law Enforcement Leadership Inaugural Symposium was in 2021 at the International Civil Rights Museum in Greensboro, at the time former Winston-Salem Chief of Police Catrina Thompson recognized that Black law enforcement professionals led many North Carolina towns, cities, and counties.
-The symposium brought these exceptional leaders together for fellowship, to share perspectives, to serve, and to honor the legacies of Black law enforcement pioneers, both past and present.
+The North Carolina Black Law Enforcement Leadership Inaugural Symposium was held in 2021 at the International Civil Rights Museum in Greensboro.
+During this gathering, former Winston‑Salem Chief of Police Catrina Thompson recognized that Black law enforcement professionals were leading many towns, cities, and counties across North Carolina.
+The symposium brought these exceptional leaders together for fellowship, shared perspectives, service, and to honor the legacies of Black law enforcement pioneers, past and present.

-The following year, in 2022, the symposium was held in Greensboro and hosted by Sherif Danny Rodgers of the Guildford County Sheriff's Office at the Greensboro History Museum.
-It was enhanced by now United States Marshal Glen McNeil Jr., who presented an inspirational keynote speech.
+In 2022, the symposium returned to Greensboro and was hosted by Sheriff Danny Rogers of the Guilford County Sheriff’s Office at the Greensboro History Museum.
+The event was elevated by an inspirational keynote address delivered by now United States Marshal Glen McNeil Jr.

-In keeping with Black History Month, I would like to present to you the visionary for the symposium, U.S. Marshal Catrina Thompson.
+In keeping with Black History Month, we recognize the visionary behind the symposium, U.S. Marshal Catrina Thompson, whose leadership and foresight helped bring these gatherings to life.

 Powered by